-Things you need to know - Explore Baja
+Things You Need to Know: Explore Baja Expeditions

-The following information is specific to our Exlore Baja trips.
-Details about the boat, services, amenities, deposits, cancellations, trip insurance and more can be found under General Information.
+The following information is specific to our Explore Baja trips.
+Details about the boat, services, amenities, deposits, cancellations, trip insurance, and more can be found under General Information.

 The crew of Quino El Guardian will be glad to help you in any way possible to make your visit to the Sea of Cortez an unforgettable experience.

 This very special destination explores the entire Baja peninsula.
 This is a one-of-a-kind 13-day trip that travels port to port from San Jose del Cabo to Puerto Peñasco, Mexico, or from Puerto Peñasco, Mexico to San Jose del Cabo, Mexico.

 This trip includes the variety of the Northern Sea of Cortez to the larger pelagics of the Southern Sea of Cortez.
 Passengers will dive, snorkel, have the opportunity to explore some of the islands, and kayak.

 This is a true "exploration" trip in which while we do have an itinerary, we keep it open should unique animal encounter opportunities arise.
 You never know what you are going to see in the Sea of Cortez!

 Divers enjoy 3-4 dives per day and 2-4 night dives.